mwillerich/passport/README.markdown

 ### Architecture

 You can accomplish everything oauth in Passport without using a server.
-All you need to call are those two methods: `Token.authorize` and `Token.access`.
+All you need to do is call these two methods: `Token.authorize` and `Token.access`.

 If you want to use a server (Sinatra, Rails, etc.), then Passport uses [Rack](http://github.com/chneukirchen/rack).
 It keeps track of the state of the handshake using the `Rack::Session`.

 ### Extending

-You can easily add your own services to Passport by creating a `OauthToken` subclass.
+You can easily add your own services to Passport by creating an `OauthToken` subclass.
 This is the `FacebookToken` example:

     class FacebookToken < OauthToken